vin136/Machine-Learning-Interview-Questions/resume_drill.md

 We want a model that connects images and text really well.
 Data is easy to get,people put photos and give labels is social media.

 - Predicting the text from photo in language modeling isn't a great idea
 - use any image and text encoder.
-Now we have a constrastive objective.
+Now we have a constrastive objective.(softmax along the row and column)

 Needs large enough minibatch.